Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Summary and conclusion

-Points (ii) and (iii).
-With hindsight, it is clear that the ordinary quantum description describes nonlocality and the speedup in an incomplete way.
-As it ignores the direction of causality, it cannot describe the causal loops on which they both rely.

-Point (iv).
-The number of oracle queries needed to solve an oracle problem in an optimal quantum way has been axiomatically derived from the principle that the quantum description of a reversible process must be symmetric in time.
-This derivation solves in a synthetic way the so called quantum \textit{query complexity problem}, which is central to quantum computer science and still unsolved in the general case $\left [23 ,24\right ]$.
-The synthetic character of the derivation contrasts with the analytical (entirely mathematical) character of the derivations typical of the latter discipline.
-Our defense is that the two kinds of derivation should be equivalent if one assumes the consistency of quantum mechanics.

-Of course we know that a synthetic, rather than analytic, solution of the quantum query complexity problem can meet distrust.
-It is therefore important to mention the fact that we have nothing less than Grover's authority on our side.
-In 2001 $\left [25\right ]$, he called for a synthetic demonstration of the optimality of his famous quantum algorithm.
-He wrote: \textit{It has been proved that the quantum search algorithm cannot be improved at all, i.e. any quantum mechanical algorithm will need at least } $\ensuremath{\operatorname*{O}}\sqrt{N}$ \textit{ steps to carry out an exhaustive search of } $N$ \textit{ items.
-Why is it not possible to search in fewer than } $\ensuremath{\operatorname*{O}}\sqrt{N}$ \textit{ steps?
-The argument used to prove this are very subtle and mathematical.
-What is lacking is a simple and convincing two line argument that shows why one would expect this to be the case}.

-Due to its reversibility, the quantum description of the process of setting and solving Grover's problem can always be time-symmetrized.
-This means evenly sharing the selection of the information that specifies the number of the drawer with the ball between the initial measurement (that selects the problem-setting) and the final measurement (that selects the solution).
-Our ``two line'' argument is that this reduces the computational complexity of the problem to be solved from $\ensuremath{\operatorname*{O}}\left (N\right )$ to $\ensuremath{\operatorname*{O}}\sqrt{N}$.
-Further time-symmetrizing the time-symmetrized process would leave it unaltered -- without further reducing the problem's computational complexity.

-Point (v).
-We have shown that, in the two known cases, the quantum ability to perform tasks that cannot be performed classically relies on causal loops.
-Accepting the idea that (non-relativistic) quantum mechanics can host causal loops might be difficult.
-However, the fact that such loops reside in the unobservable time-symmetrization instances and vanish in their quantum superposition, namely in the ordinary quantum description, should make the difficulty more acceptable.

-In conclusion, we have found that the ordinary quantum description of the processes between two one-to-one correlated measurement outcomes, which describes the correlation but not the causal structure that ensures it, is the quantum superposition of unobservable time-symmetrization instances whose causal structure is completely defined.
-These instances have a greater explanatory power than their superposition.
-They exactly explain the quantum speedup and quantum nonlocality by showing that they rely on causal loops whose existence in non-relativistic quantum mechanics was until now unsuspected.
-The work is inevitably a paradigm shift in the way of describing quantum processes.
+In conclusion, the key finding of the present approach is that the ordinary quantum description of the processes between two one-to-one correlated measurement outcomes, which leaves the causal structure that physically ensures the correlation free, is the quantum superposition of unobservable casual loops.
+Such causal loops, which of course vanish in the ordinary quantum description, describe the quantum process in a more complete way.
+In particular, they immediately explain the quantum speedup and quantum nonlocality.